-- The Criminal Justice Program advocates for its clients in a variety of criminal matters. - The Family Justice Program provides survivors with trauma-informed legal representation in domestic violence restraining orders, divorce, child custody disputes, and legal advocacy dependency cases. - The Open Doors Criminal Vacatur Program works with survivors to clear outstanding warrants and vacate convictions related to their exploitation. - Specialized Legal Services helps clients find skilled pro bono attorneys to assist with specialized legal needs. - The Survivors of Trafficking Empowerment Program (S.T.E.P.) provides pro bono attorneys to clients in specialized areas of the law including worker's rights, civil rights, landlord-tenant, bankruptcy, and more.
+- The Criminal Justice Program advocates for its clients in a variety of criminal matters. - The Family Justice Program provides survivors with trauma-informed legal representation in domestic violence restraining orders, divorce, child custody disputes, and legal advocacy dependency cases. - ❖ The Open Doors Criminal Vacatur Program works with survivors to clear outstanding warrants and vacate convictions related to their exploitation. - Specialized Legal Services helps clients find skilled pro bono attorneys to assist with specialized legal needs. - The Survivors of Trafficking Empowerment Program (S.T.E.P.) provides pro bono attorneys to clients in specialized areas of the law including worker's rights, civil rights, landlord-tenant, bankruptcy, and more.
 This program also connects clients to a variety of non-legal services that cultivate physical and mental health, financial independence and entrepreneurship, including mentorship, education, employment, financial skill building, and leadership training. - The Financial Empowerment Academy supports clients with the skills and tools for them to gain their financial independence. - LGBTQ Trafficking Victim's Access to Justice Initiative identifies and serves LGBTQ victims and survivors of human trafficking.

-During the year ended December 31, 2020, the Organization had 186 clients with a total of 414 legal matters.
-98% of its clients identify as female, the remaining identify as transgender and nonbinary.
-Approximately 81% of the Organizations clients experienced sex-trafficking, 3.4% were labor trafficked, and 13.5% experienced both sex and labor trafficking.
+During the year ended December 31, 2021, the Organization had 155 clients with a total of 602 legal matters.
+97% of its clients identify as female, 1.3% identify as male, the remaining identify as transgender and nonbinary.
+Approximately 73% of the Organizations clients experienced exclusively sex-trafficking, 5.9% were exclusively labor trafficked, and 12.2% experienced both sex and labor trafficking.

-The Organization's community engagement and education reached 6,412 individuals through community awareness training, legal education, community partner training and community outreach.
+The Organization's community engagement and education reached 2,524 individuals through community awareness training, legal education, community partner training and community outreach.